RestaurantController/EasyCrypt/README.md

 You can encrypt files easily with this software.
 It uses the "key file" method.
 <br>

-For EasyCrypt to run correctly, you must install the <code>cryptography</code> plugin in Python.
+For EasyCrypt to run correctly, you must install the <code>cryptography</code> package in Python.
 You can easily do it by using pip:
 <br>
 <code>pip install cryptography</code>
 <br>